core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
 This specification supports three type of keys; SID as defined in {{-core-sid}}, member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
 Each of these key type is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 The end user of this mapping specification can mandate the use of a specific key type or a specific subset of key types.

 In order to minimize the size of the encoded data, the proposed mapping avoid any unnecessary meta-information beyond those natively supported by CBOR.
-For instance, CBOR tags are use sorely in the case of the union datatype to distinguish explicitly the use a YANG datatypes encoded using the same CBOR major type.
+For instance, CBOR tags are used sorely in the case of the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

 It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.
 The CoAP Content-Format Option, or an HTTP Content-Type header field, conveys that the data is YANG-encoded CBOR in the first place.